← All posts

 Before you spend a dollar on seed, get a soil test.
 Most county extension offices offer them for $10 to $20, and the results tell you exactly what your soil needs.

 A soil test will show you the pH level and the nutrient balance.
 Most food plot plants do best at a pH between 6.0 and 7.0.
+The soil science principles behind food plot management overlap with broader sustainable farming techniques — that guide covers cover cropping and composting that can improve your plot ground over multiple seasons.
 If your soil is too acidic, lime is the fix.
 If it is low on phosphorus or nitrogen, fertilizer covers the gap.

 Skipping the soil test is the most common reason food plots fail.
 You can plant the best seed in the world on bad soil and get nothing.
 Test first.